aarushpuri04/TIET_Connect/README.md

 # TIET Connect

 <p>Tiet Connect is a social media platform project designed for connecting TIET students through posts, comments, and messaging.
 It provides features such as user authentication, profile management, posting updates, and more.
-The platform is built using React for the frontend and Node.js with Express for the backend, and it integrates with MongoDB for data storage.</p>
+The project is built using React for the frontend and Node.js with Express for the backend, and it integrates with MongoDB for data storage.</p>

 ## Features